JetBrains/Qodana/topics/clang.md

             &nbsp;&nbsp;&nbsp;%qdcppc-image% \
             &nbsp;&nbsp;&nbsp;--compile-commands &lt;path-to-compile_commands.json&gt;
         </code-block>
-        <p>In your browser, open <a href="https://qodana.cloud">%cloud%</a> to examine the analysis results and
+        <p>In your browser, open <a href="https://qodana.cloud">%cloud%</a> to examine the analysis report and
           reconfigure the analysis.
 See the <a href="ui-overview.md"/> section of the documentation for full details.</p>
-        <p>If you run the analysis several times in a row, make sure you've cleaned the results directory before using it in
+        <p>If you run the analysis several times in a row, make sure you've cleaned the report directory before using it in
         <code>docker run</code> again.</p>
     </tab>
 </tabs>
   <!--</tab>
 </tabs>-->

-## Explore analysis results
+## Explore analysis report

-<p>Once %product% analyzed your project and uploaded the analysis results to %cloud%, you can navigate to your
+<p>Once %product% analyzed your project and uploaded the analysis report to %cloud%, you can navigate to your
-project <a href="https://qodana.cloud">%cloud%</a> and review the analysis results report.</p>
+project <a href="https://qodana.cloud">%cloud%</a> and review the analysis report.</p>
 <img src="qc-report-example-clang.png" alt="Analysis report example" width="720" border-effect="line"/>
 <p>To learn more about %instance% report UI, see the <a href="ui-overview.md"/> section.</p>